Reachability Switching Games: Two-player reachability switching games

-We first observe that solving a reachability switching game lies in \EXPTIME.
-This follows from the fact that the game can be simulated by an \emph{alternating Turing machine}, which is a machine that has both non-deterministic and universal control states.
-It has been shown that \APSPACE=\EXPTIME~\cite{CKS81}, which means that if we can devise an algorithm that runs in polynomial space on an alternating Turing machine, then we can obtain an algorithm that runs in exponential time on a deterministic Turing machine.
+\begin{proof} We prove this by showing that the game can be simulated by an \emph{alternating Turing machine}, which is a machine that has both existential and universal non-determinism.
+It has been shown that \APSPACE=~\EXPTIME~\cite{CKS81}, which means that if we can devise an algorithm that runs in polynomial space on an alternating Turing machine, then we can obtain an algorithm that runs in exponential time on a deterministic Turing machine.

-It is straightforward to implement a reachability switching game on an alternating Turing machine.
+It is straightforward to implement an explicit or succinct RSG on an alternating Turing machine.
 The machine simulates a run of the game.
-It starts by placing a token on the staring state.
+It starts by placing a token on the starting state.
 It then simulates each step of the game.
 When the token arrives at a vertex belonging to the reachability player, it uses existential non-determinism to choose a move for that player.
 When the token arrives at a vertex belonging to the safety player, it uses universal non-determinism to choose a move for that player.
 The moves at the switching nodes are simulated by remembering the current switch configuration, which can be done in polynomial space.
 The machine accepts if and only if the game arrives at the target state.

 This machine uses polynomial space, because it needs to remember the switch configuration.
-Thus, we have the following theorem.
+Note that it still uses polynomial space even for succinct games, since a switch configuration for a succinct game can be written down as a list of $n$ numbers expressed in binary.
+This completes the proof of \Cref{thm:2player-upper}. \end{proof}